 To review the effectiveness and implementation of the QA procedures of the institution through consideration of the procedures set out, primarily, in the AIQR.
 Where necessary, the information provided by the AIQR is supplemented by additional information provided through documentation requests and interviews.
 The scope of this includes the procedures for reporting, governance and publication.
-This also incorporates an analysis of the ways in which the institution uses measurement, comparison and analytic techniques, based on quantitative data, to support quality assurance governance and procedures.
+This also incorporates an analysis of the ways in which the institution applies evidence based approaches to support quality assurance processes, including quantitative analysis, evidence gathering and comparison.
 Progress on the development of quality assurance since the last review of the institution will be evaluated.
-Consideration will also be given to the effectiveness of the AIQR and ISER procedures by the institution.
+Consideration will also be given to the effectiveness of the AIQR and ISER procedures within the institution.

-The scope of this objective also extends to the overarching approach of the institution to assuring itself of the quality of its research degree programmes and research activities.
+The scope of this objective also extends to the overarching procedures of the institution for assuring itself of the quality of its research degree programmes and research activities.